Jean28518/yt-twitch-title-updater/README.md

 <https://developers.google.com/youtube/v3/quickstart/python>

-- You need to download the client_secret_*.json file and place it next to the config.json file.
+- You need to download the client_secret_*.json file and place it next to the config.json file